mrkkrp/markkarpov.com/tutorial/exceptions.md

   the exception will be thrown even if the thread is currently inside `mask` or `uninterruptibleMask`.

-This are certainly a lot of subtle points to keep in mind.
-The main takeaway is that `throwTo` is synchronized with the thread it throws to (i.e. it does not return till the exception has been raised) and so it may block if the target thread is in `mask` or doing a foreign call.
+These are certainly a lot of subtle points to keep in mind.
+The main takeaway is that `throwTo` is synchronized with the thread it throws to (i.e. it does not return until the exception has been raised), and so it may block if the target thread is in `mask` or doing a foreign call.

 ### How asynchronous exceptions are implemented